Adopt a Cocker Spaniel

 You're more likely to adopt an adult dog than a puppy from a rescue centre because people often don't give up puppies.

-If you're dead set on getting a puppy, you may get lucky; however, don't hold your breath!
+If you're dead set on getting a puppy, you may get lucky and have the opportunity to adopt a puppy; however, don't hold your breath!

-Yes, puppies are cute, but the upside to an older dog is that they are much easier to take care of than a puppy.
+Yes, puppies are cute, but the upside to an older dog is that they are much easier to care for than a puppy.

 If you adopt a cocker spaniel adult dog, you will have missed that 'labour-intensive' puppy stage!